expo/expo/docs/pages/clients/eas-build.md

 ### Modifying an existing eas.json

-If you have already created an eas.json in you project, you'll need to update your config to create builds of your custom client.
+If you have already have an `eas.json` file in your project, you'll need to update your config to create builds of your custom client.

 <Tabs tabs={["With config plugins", "If you are directly managing your native projects"]}>

 <Tab >

 `expo-dev-client` does not modify your application's behavior in a build you would submit to the Play Store or App Store, so you must specify `development-client` as your `buildType` to create a custom development client.
-To share the build with your internal team, use `internal` distribution.
+To share the build with your internal team, use [`internal` distribution](/build/internal-distribution.md).

 An example configuration would look like this:
 ```json